-She has been instructed in numerous commercial disputes which have required dealing with more complex issues of law such as cases involving defective guarantees, penalty clauses, and unusual cases of interpretation and rectification of contracts.
+Lisa’s practice covers a broad range of commercial and chancery litigation.
+Her practice includes cases involving various types of commercial disputes including issues arising from the Sale of Goods Act, share purchase agreements, option agreements and professional negligence.
+She has been instructed in numerous disputes which have required dealing with more complex issues of law such as cases involving defective guarantees, penalty clauses, and unusual cases of interpretation and rectification of contracts.

 She has experience in all stages of litigation, from drafting initial statements of case to appearing at interlocutory hearings (including, for example, applications for relief from sanctions, security for costs and injunctive relief), trials and appeals.

 Lisa is particularly adept at researching niche points of law and using various authorities to support her case at Court.
 With vast advocacy experience Lisa is able to deal with more complex litigation where her thorough preparation is always an asset.

 Lisa has recently been appointed Junior Counsel to the Crown by the Attorney General (Regional Panel B).